Ishraq21/RAGnetic/README.md

 ## RAGnetic API

-RAGnetic’s entire functionality is exposed through a robust RESTful API, allowing you to programmatically interact with the framework from any application.
-This is how RAGnetic integrates into larger enterprise ecosystems, enabling you to build custom frontends, connect to external services, and automate workflows.
+RAGnetic's entire functionality is exposed through a robust RESTful API, allowing you to programmatically interact with the framework from any application.
+This enables integration into larger enterprise ecosystems and custom application development.

-- **API-Driven Workflows:** Trigger any RAGnetic workflow from an external service via a simple HTTP POST request to a dedicated webhook URL.
+- **API-Driven Interactions:** Trigger agent conversations and tasks from external services via simple HTTP requests.
 - **Programmatic Management:** Use API endpoints to manage agents, users, roles, and fine-tuning jobs.
 - **Real-time Interaction:** A WebSocket-based chat interface allows for streaming, real-time interactions with your agents.
 - **Data & Analytics Access:** Pull detailed performance metrics, cost data, and audit logs directly from the API for integration with dashboards and reporting tools.